 The maturity date of the term loan was in December 2024.
 Under the agreement, the Company was required to make monthly interest payments through December 2021.
 The term loan bore interest at an annual rate equal to the greater of 5.50% or the Prime Rate plus 0.50%.
 Under the revolving line of credit, the Company could borrow, repay and re-borrow up to 80% of eligible accounts receivable up to a maximum of \$15 million.
-The revolving line of credit bore interest at an annual rate equal to the greater of 5.00% or the prime rate.
+The revolving line of credit bore interest at an annual rate equal to the prime rate.